zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Staging slot for partsunlimited app service is open.
 URL endpont for the deployment slot is highlighted.](media/staging-slot-link.png)

-### Task 4: Pushing Code Changes to Staging and Production
+### Task 4: Pushing code changes to staging and production

 1. Connect to your WebVM VM with RDP.